-Intimates That Ropes and Razors, Found in Accus Prisoners' Cells, Are Not Always Evidence of Suicide-Dreyfus Examination.
+intimates That Ropes and Resers.
+Found in Assur Prisoners' Colls, Are Het Always Evidence of Suicide - Dreyfus Examination.

-The trial of Col. Picquart and M. Loblois, a lawyer, on the charge of revealing documents concerning the navealing documents concerning the national defense, was to have begun at Paris a few days ago before the correctional tribunal.
-The public prosecutor, however asked for an adjournment on the ground that the prosecution of Col. Piquart on the charge of forgery and using forged documents had been ordered by the minister of Mr. Zola during the latter's famous trial, indignantly opposed the adjournment, which he said was an attempt to clutches of the military authorities.
-Col. Picquart into the clutches of the military authorities.
+The trial of Col. Picquart and Lobials, a lawyer, on the charge of revealing documents concerning the national defense, was to have begun at Paris a few days ago before the correctional tribunal.
+The public prosecution, however asked for an adjournment on the ground that the prosecution of Col. Piquart on the charge of fergery and using forged documents had been ordered by the minister of war.
+M. Laberi, who was counsel for M. Zola during the latter's famous trial, indignantly opposed the adjournment, which he said was an attempt to hand over Col. Picquart into the clutches of the military authorities.

 Col. Picquart then rose and made a statement, which caused a sensation.
 He said: "This is, perhaps, the last time I shall speak in public.
 I shall sleep, perhaps, in the military prison of Cherche Midi.
-Therefore, I wish to declare that if I find there the stranging cord of Le Mercier Picherd, or the razor of Col. Henry, it will be murder, for I have no idea of committing suicide."
+Therefore, I wish to declare that if I find there the strangling cord of Le Mercler Pictard, or the razor of Col. Henry, it will be murder, for I have no idea of committing suicide." vealing documents concerning the nacide."